 - Online Order Portal - a fully integrated online order platform for use by both your wholesale distribution B2B customers and sales reps.
 Customers and sales reps can...

 - Log-in to browse inventory online with customer-specific pricing

 - View or print online statements, and drill down to order and invoice detail

 - Copy and submit a previous order or create an entirely new one

 - Search product by brand, vendor and/or category

 - Gain access to the order portal across devices connected to the internet – including tablets, phones, and laptops

 - Trxade Integration - Trxade is a web-based, US supplier-to-pharmacy marketplace created to bring independent pharmacies and qualified/accredited national suppliers/distributors of pharmaceuticals together to provide efficient and transparent buying and selling opportunities.
-Since the launch of the platform back in 2010, it has opened and expanded the distribution channel to more than 8000 independent pharmacies and features 40+ track and trace and VAWD compliant wholesalers.
+Since the launch of the platform back in 2010, it has opened and expanded the distribution channel to more than 8000 independent pharmacies and features 40+ track and trace and VAWD (now NABP) compliant wholesalers.